 data and security breaches and are easier to clean“

 A clear desk can also leave a good impression when clients come in to visit the office.
 A tidy and clean office looks more efficient and more professional, but there is a close line between tidy and sterile.

-If a clear desk policiy isn’t appropriate, or seems too harsh, a viable alternative could be an organised desk or happy desk policy.
-A few personal mementos, one item that reflects their personality or a plant could be idea.
+If a clear desk policy isn’t appropriate or seems too harsh, a viable alternative could be an organised desk or a happy desk policy.
+A few personal mementoes, such as an item that reflects their personality, a photograph of their family and a small plant could be ideal.

 If you are lacking on the storage front then after you have had a good tidy up, make sure you ask for whatever you need.
 An organised office desk makes it easier to find what you need and ultimately, helps you to be more productive!

 - Every few months go through any stacks of paper that have accumulated, shred anything that you don’t need or is no longer relevant and file or store anything else you want to keep hold of